 After completing his apprenticeship as a tailor in East Berlin he found work in an atelier near Bahnhof Zoo and soon began making a reputation for himself working with some of the most glamorous names in West Berlin showbusiness.

-Having found an apartment in the district of Charlottenburg, Litfin was already in the process of making a permanent move to the West when the Berlin Wall was constructed on August 13th 1961.
+Having found an apartment in the district of Charlottenburg, Litfin was already in the process of resettling in the West when the Berlin Wall was constructed on August 13th 1961.

-Two warning shots were fired before he was sprayed with machine gun fire and sank into the water only metres away from West Berlin.
+Two warning shots were fired before he was sprayed with machine gun fire and fatally hit in the back of the head – sinking into the water only metres away from West Berlin.

-Smeared by the East German state police as a homosexual attempting to escape arrest and run away to the West where his deviancy would be welcomed, Litfin’s obituary would simple state that he died suddenly “from a tragic accident”.
+Smeared by the East German state police as a homosexual attempting to escape arrest and run away to the West where his deviancy would be welcomed, Litfin’s obituary would simply state that he died suddenly “from a tragic accident”.